rspamd/rspamd.com/doc/quickstart.md

 <img class="img-responsive" src="{{ site.baseurl }}/img/rspamd_milter_direct.png">

-In this mode, `rspamd_proxy` scans messages itself and talk to MTA directly using Milter protocol.
-The advantage of this mode is its simplicity.
+In this mode, `rspamd_proxy` scans messages itself and talks to MTA directly using the Milter protocol.
+The advantage of this approach is its simplicity.
 Here is a sample configuration for this mode:

 ~~~ucl
 # local.d/worker-proxy.inc